Part 5201 - FEDERAL ACQUISITION REGULATIONS SYSTEM

 (K) Procurement and lease (over 120 days) of Navy (excludes United States Marine Corps (USMC)) civil engineer support equipment, including railway, construction and weight-handling equipment;

-(N) Construction, lease, purchase and/or installation of relocatable buildings.
+(N) Construction, lease, purchase and/or installation of relocatable buildings; and

 (O) DON acquisition of public utility services including, but not limited to, electricity, gas, water, sewerage, drainage, fire and police protection, street lighting and cleaning, and trash and garbage disposal.